 PRAGA DISTRICT WARSAW, POLAND

 The district history till 1989 was very much linked to the production and industry.
 Since the collapse of the communism liberal economy forces started to reshape city structure.
 For many years of the transformation the oldest parts of the Praga district were left aside keeping the status of the urban reserve of “old-time Warsaw”.
-Last years brought new investments to the district as well public as private.
+The last years brought new investments to the district public as well as private.
 The next ones are to come.

-In stimulating alternative investment ideas and adaptive reuse of space in cooperation with local communities, entrepreneurs, the municipality, and urban researchers we see an alternative to large, corporate investments.
-The CHL aim is not necessarily to create new activities but rather to help the already existing ones to overcome the bottlenecks and institutional barriers to be rooted in Praga and to empower its heritage.
+- Beside the new activities to help the already existing ones to overcome the bottlenecks and institutional barriers to be rooted in Praga and to empower its heritage.